Are Colored Contact Lenses Safe? Here's What an Eye Doctor Has to Say

 RELATED: Tips to Make Your Eyes Pop

-The real trouble with color contacts starts when you look outside your eye doctor for your colored contacts, Steven Shanbom, MD, an ophthalmologist in Berkley, Michigan tells Health.
+The real trouble with colored contact lenses starts when you look outside your eye doctor for a pair, Steven Shanbom, MD, an ophthalmologist in Berkley, Michigan tells Health.
 “You should be considering your colored contact a medical device, not a toy.”
 And yes, even if you don’t normally wear corrective lenses, you still need a professional fitting.

 What could go wrong?
 “If you have a contact that is too tight or the curvature it too short, it can stick and hold up the eye and slowly cause an abrasion or irritation,” Dr. Shanbom says.
 “That’s a spot for bacteria to come in and cause an infection.”